localstack-samples/localstack-pro-samples/sample-archive/ec2-custom-ami/README.md

+# IMPORTANT
+The demostrated functionality has been removed from LocalStack

 # LocalStack Demo: EC2 VMs and Custom Images using Packer

 Simple demo application illustrating EC2 virtual machines (VMs) and building images locally, using LocalStack.